m-clark/Miscellaneous-R-Code/ModelFitting/Mixed Models/mixedModelML/mixedModelML.md

-# Mixed Model Estimation via Maximum Likelihood
+# Mixed Model Estimation via Maximum Likelihood, <br> and a Connection to Additive Models